 I continued my meanderings through the cemetery and noticed a stone with a tattered American flag, stuck in the ground on a small post next to it On the post was a medallion with an engraved image of a soldier in a tri-cornered hat and the words American Revolutionary War Veteran.
 Wow!
 How cool to have found a man from my little town who actually fought in the Revolution!
 The name on the stone was Israel Nickerson, and he had died on 30th September 1791, at the age of 51.
 He had been a man in his 30's when he fought in the Revolution.

-Israel Nickerson's wife, Betsy, was buried next to him.
-I noticed that Betsy had lived to the year 1832, and had been 89 years old at her death.
+Israel Nickerson's wife, Betsey, was buried next to him.
+I noticed that Betsey had lived to the year 1832, and had been 89 years old at her death.
 Forty-one years she survived after her husband's death - a long time to be a widow - and I felt sad for her, having lost her brave husband so long before she finally joined him.
-I wondered if they'd had children and grandchildren who had perhaps brought joy to Betsy's widowhood.
+I wondered if they'd had children and grandchildren who had perhaps brought joy to Betsey's widowhood.

-Behind the stones of Israel and Betsy was a solemn row of dark slate stones, and I bent to read them.
-As I had suspected, the name on the first was Nehemiah Nickerson, son of Israel and Betsy.
+Behind the stones of Israel and Betsey was a solemn row of dark slate stones, and I bent to read them.
+As I had suspected, the name on the first was Nehemiah Nickerson, son of Israel and Betsey.
 But, sadly enough, Nehemiah had died only days after his father, on 11th October, 1791, and he had been only 20 years old.
-How tragic it must have been for Betsy to have lost her husband and son so close together, and I wondered if it had been some kind of contagious illness that they had died from.
+How tragic it must have been for Betsey to have lost her husband and son so close together, and I wondered if it had been some kind of contagious illness that they had died from.

 Tragic Family Tale

 I bent to read the next stone.
 Another son of Israel and Betsey, Horace, who had died on 1st October 1791 at the age of 5.
 It had to have been a sickness that ravaged the Nickerson family in that ill-fated year.
 The final confirmation of this theory came with the next three stones: